 Knowing the right car price negotiation tactics can help you get the best deal regardless of where you buy.
 This section will compare the best tactics for each type of seller.

-When buying from a dealership, remember to negotiate the vehicle price before discussing financing or trade-ins.
+Remember to negotiate the vehicle price before discussing financing or trade-ins when buying from a dealership.
 Also, feel free to walk away if you’re not getting the deal you want.

 Use the mechanic’s expertise to your advantage for a car mechanic sale.
 Ask about the condition of the car and any potential issues, and use this information in your negotiations.